top of page

 Lead Artist: Ellie Harrison

-Fabrication and Design: Bethany Wells
+Design: Bethany Wells

-Production and access support: Matt Rogers
+Photography and Access support: Matt Rogers

 Research Collaborator: Dr. Lucy Prodgers